No-Churn Green Tea Ice Cream

 - Whip the cream until stiff peaks form.
 Fold in the sweetened condensed milk and the green tea, just until combined.

-- Pour into a parchment-lined container and freeze for at least 3 hours.
+- Pour into a parchment-lined container- any tupperware that's big enough will do- and freeze for at least 3 hours.

-- Allow the ice cream to soften on the counter for about 10 minutes for easy scooping.
+- When read to serve, allow the ice cream to soften on the counter for about 10 minutes for easy scooping.